Met firearms officer who shot Jermaine Baker to face misconduct hearing

 The IOPC said it has asked the Metropolitan Police to consider asking another force to hold the hearing to “provide additional reassurance about the independence of the process”.

-Mr Baker's mother Margaret Smith welcomed the disciplinary action, adding that officer W80 has spent more than four years "trying to avoid" misconduct proceedings.

-The mum, who agrees a separate force must carry out the disciplinary hearing, also accused the Met Police Commissioner of "capitulating to the demands of firearms officers" after he wrote to the Home Secretary last week for legal reassurances over firearms officers' accountability.
+The Met said on Thursday that all firearms officers had returned to normal duties, but Commissioner Sir Mark Rowley has demanded increased legal protections for armed officers in a letter to Home Secretary Suella Braverman.

+Mr Baker’s mother, Margaret Smith, welcomed the IOPC decision and said the family “strongly support” the request for another force to conduct proceedings, criticising Sir Mark for “capitulating to firearms officers’ demands for impunity”.

-She said in a statement on Friday: “The Commissioner’s position seriously calls into question whether, when push comes to shove, he and the MPS as an organisation have the will or the ability, in Jermaine’s case and others, to hold his officers to account for misconduct."
+She said: “The commissioner’s position seriously calls into question whether, when push comes to shove, he and the MPS (Metropolitan Police Service) as an organisation have the will or the ability, in Jermaine’s case and others, to hold his officers to account for misconduct.”

-She added: “I note that the IOPC have asked the Commissioner to consider asking another force to hold the hearing to provide reassurance about the independence of the process.
-This is a request that we strongly support."
+Ms Smith added: “The Supreme Court, just a few months ago, dismissed the arguments made by W80 and the MPS who had sought to weaken accountability for police use of force by arguing for the less stringent criminal test to be used in disciplinary proceedings.

+“Those arguments were rejected on the basis that the civil test the IOPC applied when deciding W80 should face disciplinary proceedings is the appropriate test, including because it is better suited to maintaining public confidence.

+“That the commissioner now asks the Home Secretary to reject the Supreme Court decision by legislating to bring in the criminal test is a further demonstration that the proceedings against W80 cannot be left in his hands.

+“For Jermaine’s case, this means that another force must conduct the disciplinary proceedings.
+What it means for the confidence that Londoners can have in their police service is another question altogether.”

-The Metropolitan Police said it was reviewing the IOPC’s decision, adding that the force is seeking legal advice over the request for another force to carry out the disciplinary procedure.
+The Met said it was reviewing the IOPC decision and “considering our next steps”, including seeking legal advice over the request for another force to conduct proceedings.

-Deputy Commissioner Lynne Owens said: “We will review the IOPC decision and reasons and consider our next steps.

-“We note that the IOPC has asked the MPS to consider asking another force to hold the hearing to provide additional reassurance about the independence of the process.

 Mr Baker was among a group of men trying to free Izzet Eren and his co-defendant as they were transported from Wormwood Scrubs to be sentenced for a firearms offence.